Sustainable Business Development and Innovation: The policy perspective (MSB335)

 The course is primarily designed for those who intend to pursue a career in innovation research and those who rely on theory for analysing innovation economics to understand the considerations and trade-offs in innovation decisions and the policies to stimulate innovation.

-Course description for study year 2022-2023.
+Course description for study year 2023-2024.
 Please note that changes may occur.

-Place-based economic policy, leadership, and regulations
+Place-based economic policy, leadership and regulations

 Innovative start-ups and policy initiatives

-Upon completion of the course, students should:
+On completion of the course, students will gain knowledge in:

-Upon completion of the course, students should be capable of:
+Upon completion of this course, students will be able to: